 How family dynamics take a toxic turn

 Human children are born helpless and remain helpless throughout their childhood.
-They’re highly dependent on their primary caregivers (usually parents) for survival.
+They depend highly on their primary caregivers (usually parents) for survival.
 Consequently, children are biologically programmed to please their parents to win their approval, affection, and support.

-From the very first smile, an infant gives to her mother to scoring good grades in school, children engage in all kinds of behaviors to please their parents.
+From the very first smile an infant gives to her mother to scoring good grades in school, children engage in all kinds of behaviors to please their parents.
 And it all makes sense.
-You don’t want a child to be thinking for themselves- they can’t do that till they hit their early teens anyway- or making their own decisions.
+You don’t want children to be thinking for themselves- they can’t do that till they hit their early teens anyway- or making their own decisions.

 They’re inexperienced and will probably end up harming themselves if they do.

 Then come the teenage years when they first start to question their identity.
 Having had enough exposure to the world, they realize it’s up to them to be who they want to be.

 Usually, all they want to be is ‘cool’ because the peer pressure at this age is too high.
 They want to be cool to impress their friends and join the cool gang in school.
 They haven’t fully established their identity yet.
 They’re experimenting with it.